RISE-Maritime/porla/README.md

 * **shuffle**

   Rearrange, deduct or add content to each line using two (one for the input and one for the output) format specifications.
 Expects two arguments, the `input_format_specification` and the `output_format_specification`.

+* **limit**

+  Rate limit the flow through a pipe on a line-by-line basis.
+Expects a single required argument, `interval`, and an optional argument, `--key` with a format specification of how to find the key of each line whereby to "group" the flow.

 ### 3rd-party tools